 During operation, both of the connected video monitors continuously receive the output from the host system.
-Control of the host system is arbitrated by the Wizard extender modules on a first come, first served basis.
+Control of the host system is arbitrated by the Wizard modules on a first come, first served basis.
 In the idle state, control is available to both users and their keyboard indicators both show the current Num Lock, etc. conditions of the host system.

 At the moment that a key is pressed or a mouse is moved, the keyboard and mouse of the other user are temporarily locked-out (the video images remain).
-The keyboard indicators of the locked-out user then begin to flash to confirm their status \Rightarrow currently in control, the modules return to their idle condition and re-instate the keyboard indicators of the locked-out user.
+The keyboard indicators of the locked-out user then begin to flash to confirm their status ⇒ inactivity from the user currently in control, the modules retur currently in control, the modules return to their idle condition and re-instate the keyboard indicators of the locked-out user.

-After two seconds of inactivity from the user
+After two seconds of